KeisGSmit/5IngredientFoods/README.md

 4. I created my MongoDB and connected to it
 5. I went to https://dashboard.heroku.com/apps and created my new app
 6. I connected to my GitHub repository via Heroku
-7. I then went to setting and added my configuartion variables (same variables as in my env.py file)
+7. I then went to setting and added my configuration variables (same variables as in my env.py file)
 8. I connected to my master branch and this is the final step of deployment

 In particular, you should provide all details of the differences between the deployed version and the development version, if any, including: